Your best sales script is your worst enemy. Not because the words are wrong. Because the words only work on one kind of buyer.

 Pull out your current sales script.
 Read the first three sentences.
 What approach did the author write in?
 That's your clue to which 75% you're missing.

 Then look at your discovery questions.
 Do they only invite one type of answer?
-Most scripts ask for pain points (Orange Sky language) or metrics (Gold Mine language).
-Try adding a question about team dynamics (Blue Ocean) or strategic direction (Green Planet).
+Most scripts ask for pain points (Natural Orange Sky language) or metrics (Natural Gold Mine language).
+Try adding a question about team dynamics (Natural Blue Ocean buyers) or strategic direction (Natural Green Planet buyers).

 Finally, check your proof points.
-If every case study leads with numbers, you're only convincing Gold Mine.
-If every story leads with speed, you're only convincing Orange Sky.
+If every case study leads with numbers, you're only convincing Natural Gold Mine buyers.
+If every story leads with speed, you're only convincing Natural Orange Sky buyers.
 Rotate your evidence so every buyer hears their version of success.

 Beyond the Script